IvySYChen/HeiHelp/README.md

     some UI implementation (CSS and HTML) and data collection...

 #### Shiyao Chen - Math and Computational science
-    collected data, designed database and clean raw data using python and sqlite3
+    Collected data, designed database and clean raw data using python and sqlite3

 ### Presentation Slides